 Experiment 1a was designed to examine the influence of distractor cursors on performance during a visuomotor rotation task.
-We compared performance between training conditions in which the display contained a single feedback cursor rotated 45° from the true hand position or when the display also contained two additional cursors, positioned +/- 45° relative to the single cursor (Fig 1D).
+We compared performance between training conditions in which the display contained a single feedback cursor rotated 45° from the true hand position or when the display also contained two additional cursors, positioned \pm 45° relative to the single cursor (Figure 1D).

+One Cursor Group (n = 12)

-One Cursor group (n=12): A single feedback cursor was visible during the blocks with visual 173 feedback.
-In the Feedback Baseline and Washout blocks, the cursor provided veridical feedback.
-At the 174 start of the Training block, the participant was informed that the feedback cursor would no longer be 175 veridical but would now be displaced by 45° relative to their hand position (counterbalanced clockwise or 176 counterclockwise across participants).
-They were instructed that the task goal was to compensate for this 177 rotation such that the rotated cursor would hit the target.
-The experimenter explained the effect of the 178 rotation on the cursor and the new task by illustrating it on a whiteboard.
-Although it could be inferred 179 from the instructions that they could re-aim 45° away from the target to achieve the goal, we did not 180 181 explicitly instruct them to use such a strategy.
-By making the rotation explicit, we believed there would be less ambiguity in the Aftereffect and Washout blocks, in which we assess implicit adaptation by 182 instructing participants to reach directly with their hand.
-Furthermore, since participants were informed 183 about the rotation of the cursors in the Three Cursor group (below), this made the number of cursors the 184 only difference between the two groups.
-185
+A single feedback cursor was visible during the blocks with visual feedback.
+In the feedback baseline and washout blocks, the cursor provided veridical feedback.
+At the start of the training block, the participant was informed that the feedback cursor would no longer be veridical but would now be displaced by 45° relative to their hand position (counterbalanced clockwise or counterclockwise across participants).
+They were instructed that the task goal was to compensate for this rotation such that the rotated cursor would hit the target.
+The experimenter explained the effect of the rotation on the cursor and the new task by illustrating it on a whiteboard.
+Although it could be inferred from the instructions that they could re-aim 45° away from the target to achieve the goal, we did not explicitly instruct them to use such a strategy.
+By making the rotation explicit, we believed there would be less ambiguity in the aftereffect and washout blocks, in which we assess implicit adaptation by instructing participants to reach directly with their hand.
+Furthermore, because participants were informed about the rotation of the cursors in the three cursor group (below), this made the number of cursors the only difference between the two groups.